Funding applications are now open. The application takes 15 minutes to complete and will close November 12, 2024.

 • guest speakers

-• community climate events
+• organize a community climate event

 • social media campaigns